ruby-analysis/bundler/index.md

 Delfos.setup! application_directories: "lib", offline_query_saving: true
 ```

 Note the `offline_query_saving` parameter.
-This means that during execution of the
-bundler test suite, we just persist the raw query parameters to disk instead of
-trying to write every query 'live' to neo4j.
+This means during execution, we persist the raw query parameters to disk.
+That is, instead of trying to write every query 'live' to neo4j.

-The default behaviour is 'live' and you can probably get away with this for small test suites and
-for ordinary usage clicking around an app in development mode.
+The default behaviour is 'live' and you can get away with this for small test suites.
+Or for ordinary usage clicking around an app in development mode.

 # Recording the data

-Now we run the tests for bundler it is slightly unusual:
+Now we run the tests for bundler.
+It has its own command for installing dependencies:

 ```
 bundler rake spec:deps